Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Tip: Hikers call these "topo" maps, because it gets tedious to say the whole long name every time.

-This link takes you to a great example of elevation changes at Ship Rock, New Mexico.
+This link (no longer available; looking for something new to share here!) takes you to a great example of elevation changes at Ship Rock, New Mexico.

 You will definitely notice a lot of lines, of every shape: straight, crooked, solid, broken.

-Now take a look at this topo map of an entirely different region in Georgia.
+Now take a look at this topo map (again, link no longer available) of an entirely different region in Georgia.

 There might also be a place or feature name near the symbol, giving you even more information that you can use to cross reference on another map.